InsaneFirebat/X-Fusion-Practice/README.md

 ## Pre-Made Patches

-A pre-made IPS patch is included in the `\build\` directory of [releases](https://github.com/InsaneFirebat/X-Fusion-Practice/tree/main/releases).
+Pre-made IPS patches are included in the [`\releases\`](https://github.com/InsaneFirebat/X-Fusion-Practice/tree/main/releases) directory.
 You will need a patching utility such as [Floating IPS](https://github.com/Alcaro/Flips) to apply patches to X-Fusion. **Always use an unheadered ROM when applying the patches.**

 ## Build Patches